How to Name Your D&D Character: Tips for Every Class

 Theron Lightshield

-A beacon on the battlefield—this name evokes a war domain cleric or conquest paladin who protects allies with divine radiance and unbreakable faith.
+A battlefield beacon; this name evokes a war domain cleric or conquest paladin who protects allies with divine radiance.

 Sister Mirael